What Services and Programs does Northwest Access Fund offer?

 Are there other requirements?

 Yes.
-You must participate in financial literacy training and training or counseling relevant to your IDA purchase.
+You must participate in financial coaching (or financial literacy training) and training or counseling relevant to your IDA purchase.
 We will help you identify and/or provide the qualified trainings.

 What income can I use to save for the IDA?